standarddeviant/M5StickC-IDF/README.md

 # M5stickC-IDF

 > ESP-IDF component to work with M5StickC
-> inf: This item is only available for ESP IDF versions below 3.3
+> This version is forward-looking and is tested against ESP IDF version `v4.2-dev`
+> This is the latest stable release as of July, 2020
-> Compiler Environment:esp-idf-v3.2.3
+> Compiler Environment: ESP-IDF v4.2-dev-1303-gcd4fa46f5
 > TFT lib base [loboris TFT library ](https://github.com/loboris/ESP32_TFT_library)

 ---